jacobgroff/ProSocialGaming/README.md

     - Communication to team about the game.
 Should be something relevant to the game.
 Telling a "noob" to go mid still counts as team work.
 - Sportsmanship
     - Calling out something positive in someone else during the game, being a good "sport".
 It may be as simple as "GG", or complimenting another player (same team or other team)
+### Neutral
+- Neutral
+    - Comment is neutral.
+Doesn't seem to relate in a positive or negatative way to what is going on, or isn't easily understood in context.
 ### Spam, Toxic, Report_Misuse
 - Spam
     - Text is spamming or advertising something not related to the game.
-It could be a twitch channel, or something repeated over and over without merit
+It could be a twitch channel, or something repeated over and over without merit.
+Begging for commends is a good example too.
 - Toxic
     - Communication contains vulgar language, put downs, severly negative comments about team mates or opposing team.
 Comments about someone's mom.
 - Report_Misuse